Collated Stories of Life Changing Places To Visit In South America as Told by Well-Travelled Travel Bloggers From Around The World.

 During my stay in Rio I was also able to get to the top of Corcovado to see the iconic statue, Christ the Redeemer.
 My amazing trip also included Sugar Loaf Mountain, visiting Rocinha (biggest favela in Rio), and the beautiful beaches of Copacabana and Ipanema.
 With delicious Brazilian food and daily Caprioskas, I didn’t want to leave Rio!

-FAVOURITE PLACE TO VISIT IN SOUTH AMERICA #3
+LIFE CHANGING PLACES TO VISIT IN SOUTH AMERICA #3

 by Shrawanti Saha @ Dusty Roads Beckon